How To Detect and Remove the Chrome.exe Virus

 With excellent protection scores, friendly customer service, and a full range of security features, Bitdefender is a great choice for protecting your device from malware.
 When we tested it, it had no impact on our system performance.

 A well-known and well-regarded name in the antivirus industry, McAfee also scored well in third-party protection tests.
 Along with a firewall, it also includes phishing protection, parental controls, and a file shredder.
-We especially like that its cheapest plan, Antivirus Basic, is still packed with a firewall, password manager, VPN, and identity monitoring.
+We especially like that its cheapest plan, Antivirus Basic, still includes a firewall, password manager, VPN, and identity monitoring.

 2. Run an antivirus scan

-After downloading an antivirus program or antimalware tool, you need to run a full system scan.
+After installing an antivirus program or antimalware tool, run a full system scan.
 To do this, you should:

 1. Open the solution’s dashboard or main window.